-- (a) A recognized neighborhood council shall be the designated as a representative of the interests of the neighborhood in the negotiation of a community benefits agreement with any a developer whose project significantly impacts the area within the council's boundaries, and where such negotiations may be necessary to mitigate harms to the community at large. - (b) In the event that a development project impacts an area that falls within the boundaries of two or more recognized neighborhood councils, the affected councils shall work as a unit to represent their areas in the negotiation of a community benefits agreement.
+- (a) A recognized neighborhood council shall be the designated representative of the interests of the neighborhood in the negotiation of may negotiate a community benefits agreement with anya developer whose project significantly impacts the area within the council's boundaries. - (b) In the event that a development project impacts an area that falls within the boundaries of two or more recognized neighborhood councils, the affected councils shall work as a unit to represent their areas in the negotiation of a community benefits agreement.

 Sec.
-7-256. - Community benefits stabilization fund.
+7-226. - Community benefits stabilization fund.